google/grr/monitoring/grafana/README.md

   method was made), where the status of the call is not SUCCESS.
   This is due to the way Prometheus' function [rate()](https://prometheus.io/docs/prometheus/latest/querying/functions/#rate) works.

-First, make sure to activate the virtual environment of your GRR installtion (if you use one), and have Grafana and [Prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/#starting-prometheus) running on your GRR deployment.
+First, make sure to activate the virtual environment of your GRR installation (if you use one), and have Grafana and [Prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/#starting-prometheus) running on your GRR deployment.
 To run Prometheus and Grafana with GRR, check out the [monitoring section](https://grr-doc.readthedocs.io/en/latest/maintaining-and-tuning/monitoring.html) of the documentation.
 Then, go to the grafana directory using `cd grr/moniroing/grafana`.